salmaghabri/PFA-wiki/content/Multitask learning for large-scale semantic change detection.md

 While transfer learning is a valid solution, it is also limiting.
 	- end-to-end training tends to achieve the best results for a given problem when possible.
 	- Transfer learning also assumes that all images are of the same type.
 As most large scale datasets contain RGB images, this means that extra bands contained in multispectral images must be ignored
-- Several works have used CNNs to generate the difference im age that was described earlier, followed by traditional thresholding methods on those images
+- Several works have used CNNs to generate the difference image that was described earlier, followed by traditional thresholding methods on those images
 	1.  x proposed using the activation of pre-trained CNNs to gener ate descriptors for each pixel, and using the Euclidean distance between these descriptors to build the difference image.
 	2. y trained a network to produce a 16-dimensional de scriptor for each pixel.
 	-  Descriptors were similar for pixels with no change and dissimilar for pixels that experienced change.